yuichu/hash-table-distribution/README.md

 We are given textfiles that contain itemNames and SKUs.
-Create an unordered_map hashtable that stores and calcualtes the most balanced hashtable for each set of SKUs.
+Create an unordered_map hashtable that stores and calculate the most balanced hashtable for each set of SKUs.